localstack/docs/content/en/aws/iam/index.md

 This is especially useful when trying to find missing permissions over a whole stack (with resources depending on each other) at a time without having to redeploy for every missing permission.

 {{< alert >}}
 **Note**: As of 1.0, resource based policies and conditions are not yet supported.
-Please try keeping to identity-based policies where possible.
+Please try sticking to identity-based policies where possible.
 Inter-service communication evaluation (for example for sts:AssumeRole) also is not supported, which currently reduces the impact of those missing features.
 {{< /alert >}}

 ### Supported APIs

-IAM security enforcement is available for all the AWS APIs of LocalStack - it has been tested, among others, for the following services: ACM, API Gateway, CloudFormation, CloudWatch (metrics/events/logs), DynamoDB, DynamoDB Streams, Elasticsearch Service, EventBus, Kinesis, KMS, Lambda, Redshift, S3, SecretsManager, SNS, SQS.
+IAM security enforcement is available for all AWS APIs in LocalStack - it has been thoroughly tested, among others, for the following services: ACM, API Gateway, CloudFormation, CloudWatch (metrics/events/logs), DynamoDB, DynamoDB Streams, Elasticsearch Service, EventBus, Kinesis, KMS, Lambda, Redshift, S3, SecretsManager, SNS, SQS.